payola/Payola/docs/user_guide.md

 Payola will make sure that the provided e-mail address is not used already.
 If it is, you probably have an active account already.
 Otherwise, you will need to register using a different e-mail address.

+Currently, there is no integration with external authorization services in Payola.

 ![Sign Up](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/sign_up_credentials.png)

-You will be automatically logged in and redirected to your Dashboard.
+After signing up successfully, you will be automatically logged in and redirected to your Dashboard.
 The dashboard is the initial page of the Payola website.
 You can see content shared to you on the dashboard, as well as the content you have created.
 Especially analyses and data sources.
 On the dashboard, there are only first 5 items of each list.
 If there are more to be displayed, the 'View all' button will appear to make you able to list them all.

+By clicking the name of any of the displayed items, you will display its detail page.

+Those listings, which show data shared to you by another users contains the information about the user who shared the entity with you.
+On the sreenshot below, you can see two sections - 'Accessible analyses' and 'Accessible data sources'.
+These are the listings of entities shared to you.
+You can see, that all of those entities are shared by the 'admin@payola.cz' user.

 ![Logged In Dashboard](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/logged_in_dashboard.png)

-As a logged-in user, you can now create new data sources, analyses, plugins (you can actually write your own plugin, more about that [later](#plugins)), edit them and share them; and upload your own private RDF data.
-You can also view your personal page by clicking on your email in the top-right corner next to the log out link.
+As a logged-in user, you can now create new data sources, analyses, plugins (you can actually write your own plugin, more about that [later](#plugins)), edit them and share them.
+You can also upload your own private RDF data (and share them later).
+You can also view your profile page by clicking on your email in the top-right corner next to the log out link.
 Please, look into the menu to see all the possibilites.

 ![User Page](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/user_page.png)

 If you forget your password, you can click on the `Forgot Password` link on the login page.
 Enter your email and a new password - you will be emailed with a confirmation link.
 When you click on it, the new password will be put into effect.
-Note that the confirmation link is valid for two hours only.
+Note that the confirmation link is valid for **two hours only**.
 As stated before, we don't store the original password, just its hash which cannot be decoded back.
 That's why we cannot send you the lost password.

 ![Password Reset](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/forgot_password.png)

 <a name="data-source"></a>
 ### Data Sources

 A data source is - as its name hints - a source of data.
-In our case, RDF data.
-Payola needs to know where to get its data from for evaluating analyses, etc. - data sources.
-It is a way how to make Payola able to access your Linked data.
+Payola needs to know where to get its data from for evaluating analyses or visualisations.
+That's how you provide them:

-Since

 #### Creating

 Let's start by creating a new data source.
 In the toolbar, click on the `My Data Sources` button and select `Create New`.
-You will need to enter a data source name and description and which data fetcher to use.
+You will need to enter a data source name, a brief description and which 'data fetcher' to use.

 ![Creating a Data Source](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_data_source.png)